junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Days after nights are spent in a mixed haze of wake and nightmare.

-But he does feel strength comes back slowly.
+But he does feel strength coming back slowly.

 Jimmy can pull himself up from the bed now, sitting against the headboard, eating the small bowl of porridge-looking food that Jo or another red-haired girl brings to him -- name's Charlie, he thinks, if his memory is anything to be relied on.

 "Sorry, that's all we got right now," Charlie says apologetically.
 "We are running out of food around here.
 They're talking about moving soon."

-Jimmy nods small, letting the food moving down his throat difficultly.
+Jimmy nods small, letting the food move down his throat with difficulty.
 Food seems to be such a distant concern for him right now.
-Like most of the other things in the life, like light, like words.
+Like most of the other things in his life, like light, like words.

 He listens to the girl when she tells him some random million things.
-She talks about the missions, the way to survive the current world, the other people they gather together in the camp.
+She talks about the missions, and the way to survive the current world, the other people they gather together in the camp.
 Jimmy listens with his full attention.
 Listens to the sound of those words, more than the words themselves.

 Another human's talking voice, when they're talking to him.
-Jimmy doesn't realize even that can feel like a too precious thing to grasp on, to miss about.
+Jimmy doesn't realize that even that can feel like a too precious thing to grasp onto, to miss about.
 There was so little of that in the past year, when Castiel locked him inside.

 "Do you want to talk?"
 Charlie reads his face, sitting down next to him.
-Her curly red hair spreads on her shoulder.
+Her curly red hair spreads on her shoulders.
 She throws them back.
 "Heard you calling some names sometimes, in your dreams.
 Claire -- that's your daughter, right?"

 Jimmy nods, putting the food down.
 "She's only eleven.
 No, sorry, she's twelve now," he corrects himself, remembering the missing year.
 "She's young, but so clever."
 He tells Charlie, remembering all those small things Claire would do.
 "She's curious about the world.
 She loves reading stories and always asks for another when we try to send her to bed."

 He stares at the air before him, eyes unfocused.
-"If this world is different, if I never said 'Yes' to Castiel, I would be there for her, watch her grow up, take her to schools and parks, walk her down the isle one day, watch her live her life.
+"If this world is different, if I never said 'Yes' to Castiel, I would be there for her, watch her grow up, take her to schools and parks, walk her down the aisle one day, watch her live her life.
 Just, be a good father."

 He takes his gaze back, forcing a bitter smile.
 "I'm the worst father in the world."